Does home insurance cover hail damage to your roof & home?

 Does homeowners insurance cover roof hail damage?

-Hail and windstorm damage are technically covered perils in a standard home insurance policy.
+Hail and windstorm damage are both covered by your standard home insurance policy.
 If your home or personal belongings are damaged in a hailstorm, the dwelling and personal property sections of your policy will help cover the cost of replacement or repairs.

-However, in areas of the country most disproportionately affected by hail, there may be stipulations to your coverage as it applies to hail damage.
+However, in areas of the country at high risk of hail, your insurer may have conditions to your coverage as it applies to hail damage.

 Here are some ways insurers are offsetting the rising cost of hail claims in high-risk parts of the country: